-The Body’s Yes and No: Somatic Therapy in Carlsbad, CA for Reconnecting With Boundaries
+The Body’s Yes and No: Somatic Experiencing in Carlsbad, CA for Reconnecting With Boundaries

 What Are Boundaries, and Why Do They Live in the Body?